 The Ministry issues a model form of labour contract in Arabic which is widely used, but other forms of contract are enforceable, provided they comply with the Labour Law.
 End of contract gratuities are set at 21 days’ pay for every year of the first five years of service and 30 days for every year thereafter.
 Total gratuity should not exceed two years' wages.
 Employees are entitled to pro-rated amounts for service periods less than a full year, provided they have completed one year in continuous service.

-Trade unions do not exist.
+Trade unions do not exist and industrial action such as strikes and lock-outs is illegal.
 In the case of a dispute between employer and employee, or in interpretation of the Labour Law, the Ministry of Labour and Social Affairs will initially act as an adjudicator, in an effort to resolve matters.
 If a party wishes to appeal any such decision it can take its case to court.
-Strikes and lock outs are forbidden.

 Overtime is used extensively and additional pay is required for manual and lower ranking staff.

 These labour laws are also enforced under the Ras al-Khaimah rules and regulations, which also stipulate that overtime shall be paid at the rate of 25% more of the basic hourly rate, and that overtime worked on Public Holidays shall be paid at the rate of 50% more of the basic hourly rate.
 Shift working of employees in any part of the Free Zone must also be notified to the Free Zone Authority in respect of number of shifts, hours and numbers to be employed per shift.

 Free Zone Licensees who recruit employees under the sponsorship of the Free Zone Authority are responsible to bear the following costs:

 - Cost of processing the Entry Permit

 - Cost of air ticket from the employee’s point of origin